raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/babbage-eye-removal.jpg)

-1. Insert the camera module, unattached, in to the bear, cxarefully positioning the camera lens pointing out of the eye hole.
+1. Insert the camera module, unattached, in to the bear, carefully positioning the camera lens pointing out of the eye hole.

     ![](images/babbage-camera-insertion.jpg)